-a) The selection of the Valedictorian and Salutatorian will be made at the end of the second quarter of the senior year.

-b) Utilizing the rank-in-class computation, the student with the highest overall average shall be designated Valedictorian, and the second highest shall be designated the Salutatorian.

-c) To qualify as the Valedictorian or Salutatorian, the student must have attended Carle Place High School for a full seven semesters.

-d) Any significant violation of the Code of Conduct may jeopardize a student's designation as Valedictorian or Salutatorian, regardless of class rank.

-B. For graduating classes of 2027 and beyond, the following will be included in determination of class rank as well as what is listed above:

-a) All full year Advanced Placement courses in all subjects, including multipleAdvanced Placement courses in a particular subject (e.g., students who take two full yearAP English courses will have grades from both courses included in their class rank);b) All college-level courses

-609.8 ACCEPTANCE CRITERIA INTO BOCES BARRY TECH., VOCATIONAL PROGRAM, WESTBURY, AND/OR BOCES LIHSA, ARTS PROGRAM, SYOSSET, APPLICATION(S)
+- a) The selection of the Valedictorian and Salutatorian will be made at the end of the second quarter of the senior year. - b) Utilizing the rank-in-class computation, the student with the highest overall average shall be designated Valedictorian, and the second highest shall be designated the Salutatorian. - c) To qualify as the Valedictorian or Salutatorian, the student must have attended Carle Place High School for a full seven semesters. - d) Any significant violation of the Code of Conduct may jeopardize a student's designation as Valedictorian or Salutatorian, regardless of class rank. - B. For graduating classes of 2027 and beyond, the following will be included in determination of class rank as well as what is listed above: a) All full year Advanced Placement courses in all subjects, including multiple Advanced Placement courses in a particular subject (e.g., students who take two full year AP English courses will have grades from both courses included in their class rank); b) All college-level courses - 609.8 ACCEPTANCE CRITERIA INTO A BOCES BARRY TECH., WESTBURY, VOCATIONAL PROGRAM and/or BOCES LIHSA ARTS PROGRAM, SYOSSET APPLICATION

-The school counselors will review each student's request and review the criteria below to determine if a BOCES program "essential" to the development of the student while in high school and ultimately for successful post-secondary transition.
+The school counselors review each student's request and review the criteria below to determine if a BOCES program is "essential" to the development of the student while in high school and ultimately for successful post-secondary transition.

-BOCES Barry Tech., Vocational Program, Westbury
+BOCES BARRY TECH., Vocational Program, Westbury

-The following criteria have been developed as a guideline to determine if a student should attend a BOCES BARRY TECH., Vocational Program, Westbury.
+The following criteria have been developed as a guideline to determine if a student should attend a BOCES BARRY TECH., Westbury, vocational program.